veritrans/veritrans-woocommerce/README.md

 Veritrans WooCommerce Payment Gateway
 =====================================

 Let your WooCommerce store integrated with Veritrans payment gateway.
+(This plug-in is only for existing technology stack and not for new stack).

 ### Description